 Develop new ideas for blog posts by re-mixing old content with fresh ideas and new media

-If you find the concept of blogging several times a day exhausting, join the club.
+If you find the concept of posting portal content several times a day—or even just a few times per week—exhausting, join the club.
 However the one thing publishers have over any other type of content-creators is an endless supply of content that can be re-mixed and re-purposed into new, evergreen blog posts.